-When older adults (or their caregivers) hear the words “assisted living,” the image that comes to mind is often an institutional facility that marks the end of a road; a cold place where seniors are meant to live out the final years of their life.
-The truth is, assisted living can be the start of a wonderful new chapter of your loved one’s life where they can toss out their to-do list and focus on the things that bring them joy.
+When older adults (or their caregivers) hear the words “assisted living,” the image that comes to mind is often an institutional facility that marks the end of the road—a cold place where seniors are meant to live out the final years of their life.
+But the truth is that transitioning to assisted living can be the start of a wonderful new chapter of life where the to-do list is tossed out and the focus is on what brings joy.

 Falling between independent living and full-time nursing care, assisted living offers a stress-free lifestyle where extra help with activities of daily living (ADLs) is always near so residents can maintain much of their independence.

-Falls are the leading cause of injury among older adults.
-They are often caused by an older home that isn’t designed with senior safety in mind.
+As the leading cause of injury among older adults, falls are often caused by an older home that isn’t designed with senior safety in mind.
 Car accidents also pose a major risk for serious injury for older adults.
 Especially if you or a loved one lives alone, making driving a necessity.

 Aging often causes physical strength to decline.
-This can make it more difficult to keep up with housework and yard maintenance.
-Mowing the lawn, shoveling snow and cleaning out the refrigerator can be difficult and even unsafe.
+This can make it more difficult for you to keep up with housework and yard maintenance.
+Mowing the lawn, shoveling snow, and cleaning out the refrigerator can be difficult and even unsafe.

-Talking about moving to assisted living with your loved one can bring up a lot of difficult emotions.
-They may fear losing their independence and feel frustrated that they would need to rely on others for help.
-For our Five Star residents, though, the move to assisted living has done just the opposite.
-With no more chores or errands to worry about, they have the freedom to do what makes them happy and rest easy knowing their every need is met at a cost they can afford.
-Most importantly, though, they are welcomed into a new home sweet home where they’re treated like family from the moment they walk in.
+At Five Star, assisted living is designed to enhance independence.
+With no more chores or errands to worry about, you have the freedom to do what makes you happy and rest easy knowing your every need is met at a cost you can afford.
+Most importantly, though, you are welcomed into a new home sweet home where you’re treated like family from the moment you walk in.
 Find out if there’s a Five Star community near you to learn more.